-Meanwhile, hard bounce refers usually permanent inability of emails to push through because of invalid or deactivated email addresses.
+Meanwhile, hard bounce refers to the usually permanent inability of emails to push through because of invalid or deactivated email addresses.
+You should make use of an email address verification tool to ensure the emails on your list are in fact valid emails.
 You should remove hard bounces from your mailing list because this will further cause high bounce rates, which can be very negative.

-You should also make an effort in improving your mailing list, not only in the number of recipients but also as to the quality of the emails in it.
+You should also make an effort in improving your mailing list, not only in the number of recipients but also in the quality of the emails in it.
 With that, your success rate would be higher.

 4. Email Conversion Rate

-Conversion refers to the ratio of those who made a purchase or availed a service, as compared to the total number of intended recipients for your email.
-It is very important for you to check your conversion statistics because this is the concrete fruits of your labor for e-mail marketing.
+Conversion refers to the ratio of those who made a purchase or availed of service, as compared to the total number of intended recipients for your email.
+It is very important for you to check your conversion statistics because these are the concrete fruits of your labor for e-mail marketing.

 Conversion is not all about making a sale but directing your users to the desired action such as subscribing.